-- How Many Systems Can You Install and Run Your Adobe Products On?
+- How Many Systems Can You Install and Run Your Adobe Programs On?

-- How to Move Adobe Software Between Computers or from Windows to Mac
+- How to Move Adobe Software Between Computers or from Win to Mac

 - How to Legally Transfer Adobe Products Between Two Parties or People

-- Download the Complete Documentation for All Adobe Applications
+- Download the Complete PDF Documentation for All Adobe Applications

 Do you have any questions about the details in this article or how Adobe’s Return Policy guarantee works?
 Just ask them below and we’ll get you answers fast!